Get involved with the Park Preserve!

-**The Woodland Regional Park is currently closed to the public while it undergoes construction and restoration work by the City and its partners.
-Estimated Park opening dates will appear on the Park's homepage at a later time.**
+**The Woodland Regional Park Preserve is currently closed to the public while it undergoes construction and restoration work by the City and its partners.
+Estimated opening dates will appear on the Park Preserve's homepage at a later time.**

 Please use the contact details to the right to signal your interest in any of the below programs.

 Under the Educational Programming for the GOEScience Program funded by a Habitat Conservation Fund Grant, $116,500 has been allocated to cover 3 programs that we invite you to participate in:

 Become a docent!

 This training is open to adults and is designed to immerse you in WRPP’s habitats and denizens of the WRPP from the ground-up, including its newly created permanent and seasonal wetland.

 For docents who already completed the four (Pre-COVID) 2019 introductory classroom sessions, the on-site phase will recommence at the Park once COVID-19 restrictions are lessened.
 These docents will be notified by the project team.

 For those interested in the next round of classroom training, stay tuned for more information on this page, starting this fall 2021.